-Claims must contain the billing provider's complete name, address, and a provider identifier.
+Claims must contain the billing provider's complete name, address, and a NPI and taxonomy code.
 When completing a UB-04 CMS-1450 or a CMS-1500 paper claim form, providers must include all required information on the claim; TMHP does not key any information from claim attachments.
 Providers must purchase UB-04 CMS-1450 and CMS-1500 paper claim forms from the vendor of their choice.
 TMHP does not supply them.

-Scheduled procedures performed in a HASC must be submitted for reimbursement using the HASC provider identifier with TOB 131.
-Emergency or unscheduled procedures performed in a hospital when the client is an outpatient must be submitted for reimbursement using the hospital provider identifier with TOB 131.
+Scheduled procedures performed in a HASC must be submitted for reimbursement using the HASC NPI and taxonomy code with TOB 131.
+Emergency or unscheduled procedures performed in a hospital when the client is an outpatient must be submitted for reimbursement using the hospital NPI and taxonomy code with TOB 131.

-To submit claims for services performed by certified registered nurse anesthetists (CRNAs), an ASC must enroll as a CRNA group provider and indicate the CRNA performing provider identifier on claims for those services.
+To submit claims for services performed by certified registered nurse anesthetists (CRNAs), an ASC must enroll as a CRNA group provider and indicate the CRNA performing NPI and taxonomy code on claims for those services.